16.3 km (10.1 miles) 4/10

 Lunch: the only possible pub lunch stop is the Bridgewater Arms, Little Gaddesden (01442 842 408).
 Located 10.2km (6.3 miles) from the start of the walk, this traditional country inn, now owned by Greene King, serves food all afternoon daily either in its restaurant or bar area.
 It also has a small garden.
 Fast walkers might be able to lunch at the Monument cafe – see below – especially if you short cut to avoid Little Gaddesden.

 Tea: There's nothing by Tring station, but the Monument Cafe by the Bridgewater Monument on the Ashridge estate is a popular place for tea.
 It is self-service, with outside seating.
 Open till 4pm in winter, and 2.5 km from the end of the walk.
-Alternatively, the Greyhound Inn (01442 851228) in the village of Aldbury, describing itself as "a chocolate box village pub simply oozing charm and character," should be open for drinks.
-It's even nearer the end – say 25 minutes to be on the safe side.
+Alternatively, the Greyhound Inn (01442 851228) or the Trooper (01442 949020), in the village of Aldbury, should be open for drinks.
+They are even nearer the end – say 25 minutes to be on the safe side.
 I think there's a village shop in Aldbury too.

 Shortening the walk: You can go directly from Ivinghoe Beacon to the Bridgewater Monument, 4.7km (2.9 miles) for the most part on an easy gravel track through beech woodland but with occasional escarpment views.
 This misses out Little Gaddesden (and the lunch pub) and shortens the walk by about 2 miles.